jackdewinter/pymarkdown/newdocs/src/user-guide.md

   for local, in‑document exceptions where disabling a Rule Plugin globally would be too broad.

-##### A Word Of Caution

-Use caution when enabling rules that are disabled by default.

-By design, the default set of enabled rules does not conflict with itself.
-When you enable additional rules, you can sometimes create competing failures between two rules.
-This means that fixing the failures reported by rule A causes rule B to report new failures, and fixing rule B’s failures causes rule A to start reporting failures again, creating a back‑and‑forth loop.

-This section focuses on configuration options that apply regardless of which command you run.
-Earlier sections described flags specific to individual commands (such as `scan`, `scan-stdin`, and `fix`), along with extensions and Rule Plugins.
-Here we step back and look at general command‑line arguments that shape how PyMarkdown behaves for every command.

-Note that most of these command-line arguments are part of configuration items that allow them to be used from a configuration file.
-To examine the full list of configuration options for PyMarkdown, see [Available Configuration Items](./advanced_configuration.md#available-configuration-items) in the Advanced Configuration document.
-This section focuses on the most commonly used command‑line flags; the Advanced Configuration reference is the complete catalog.

-We thought it was a bit too heavy to start there, as most users start their configuration journey with command-line arguments.
-Instead, we decided to focus this part of the user guide on the command-line arguments that configure PyMarkdown directly.

 #### General Command Line Arguments

 PyMarkdown provides a healthy amount of configuration that is independent of the